population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 Each day of the week is scaled relative to a "baseline day," which is the median value from the five weeks, January 3 -- February 6, 2020.

-[^other_mobility]: Mobility information for two other locations types,
+[^other_mobility]: Mobility information for the five other locations types,
-    the percentage change in the number of visitors to workplaces and the percentage change in the time spent at residential locations are shown in Appendix Figures @fig:mobility_national_workplaces and
+    the percentage change in the number of visitors to workplaces to groceries or pharmacies, to transit stations, to parks, and the percentage change in the time spent at residential locations are shown in Appendix Figures @fig:mobility_national_workplaces
-    @fig:mobility_national_residential.
+    through @fig:mobility_national_residential.
     The visits to workplaces measure also has good regional coverage but it is unclear how relevant this is given that the majority of people in Uganda work in agriculture.